Eric Weddle: 2012 season

-On January 5, 2012, the San Diego Chargers fired defensive coordinator Greg Manusky after one season.
+On January 5, 2012, the Chargers fired defensive coordinator Greg Manusky after one season.
 He was replaced by linebackers coach John Pagano and it was speculated by the media that he was released due to the defense's lack of aggression.

 Head coach Norv Turner retained Weddle as the starting free safety in 2012.
 He started alongside strong safety Atari Bigby.
 On November 18, 2012, Weddle recorded six combined tackles, deflected a pass, and returned an interception for a touchdown in a 30–23 loss at the Denver Broncos in Week 11.
 He intercepted a pass by quarterback Peyton Manning, that was thrown to wide receiver Matt Willis, and returned it 23-yards for a touchdown in the first quarter.
 The touchdown marked his third career pick six.
 In Week 15, he collected a season-high ten combined tackles (seven solo) during a 31–7 loss to the Carolina Panthers.
 On December 31, 2012, the San Diego Chargers fired general manager A. J. Smith and head coach Norv Turner after finishing the season with a disappointing 9–7 record.
 He finished the 2012 season with 97 combined tackles (83 solo), nine passes defensed, three interceptions, and a touchdown in 16 games and 16 starts.
 His teammates voted him as the Chargers' MVP in 2012 and he also was named to the Associated Press All-Pro Team.
 Pro Football Focus gave Weddle an overall grade of +27.7, which ranked as the top grade among qualifying safeties in 2012.